What is metastatic breast cancer?

 Deciding if you’d like to participate in a clinical trial is a very personal decision, and one that is completely yours to make.
-The research collected from these trials are instrumental in making progress against cancer; and over the last decade, thanks to participating patients, they have led to the approval of new drugs for metastatic breast cancer.
+The research collected from these trials are instrumental in making progress against cancer; and over the last decade, thanks to participating patients, they have led to the approval of new drugs.

 Researchers have shown that agents targeting CDK 4/6, when combined with endocrine therapy, can effectively stop tumor growth, and improve survival.
 There is also recent data that hormone receptor positive breast cancers that harbor a mutation in the PI3-kinase pathway are sensitive to agents called PI3-kinase inhibitors and one such agent, alpelisib (Piqray), is approved in combination with hormonal therapy.

 Today there are numerous clinical trials focusing on metastatic breast cancer.
 These studies allow access to novel agents before they have been FDA-approved, and can expand the number of treatment choices that are available to patients.
 People of all ages can take part in a clinical trial, and if this is something you’re interested in, make sure to ask you oncologist if there are any trials you may qualify for.

 Advances in treatment

 Metastatic breast cancer treatment is constantly evolving as a result of research that comes out of clinical trials and other avenues.